Under the Influence with Terry O'Reilly - The Marketing of Taylor Swift: (Taylor's Version)

 She is a self-made billionaire without any side hustles.

-She is re-recording her entire back catalog
+She is re-recording her entire back catalog to maintain control over her destiny.

-has agreed to only play her re-recorded versions going forward.
+IHeart Radio, the largest radio network in America, has agreed to only play her re-recorded versions going forward.

 She is an artist who locks arms with her fans over issues that mean something to them,

-and they lock arms with her in return.
 World leaders beg her to perform in their countries.

-She has dared to confront the status quo.
 She stood up to a powerful music DJ and won.

-She wanted to regain ownership of her master recordings and won.
+She wanted to regain ownership of her master recordings, and won.

-She challenged Apple and Spotify to pay artists in a more equitable way and won.
+She challenged Apple and Spotify to pay artists in a more equitable way, and won.

-She defied Hollywood and won.
+She defied Hollywood, and won.

-Through it all, she is a global phenomenon that feels intimate and genuine
+Through it all, she is a global phenomenon that feels intimate and genuine,

 by going above and beyond the call with her fans.

-And that is the definition of incredible marketing
+And that is the definition of incredible marketing.

-when you're under the influence.
+When you're under the influence.

 I'm Terry O'Reilly.

-Research, Allison Pinches.
+Research, Alison Pinches.

 Under the Influence theme by Ari Posner and Ian Lefevre.

-Tunes provided by APM Music.
+Tunes provided by APM music.

-Follow me on social at Terry O Influence.
+Follow me on social.

 This podcast is powered by ACAST.
-And if you'd like to read next week's fun fact,

-just go to apostrophepodcasts.ca and follow the prompts.
 See you next week.